Ruthenian Greek Catholic Church: Establishment of an independent hierarchy in the United States

 Pope Paul VI created the Byzantine Catholic Metropolitan Church on 21 February 1969 in his decree Quando Quidem Christus.
-The Eparchy of Munhall in Pittsburgh was upgraded to an archeparchy, becoming the Church's metropolitan see, and the Eparchy of Passaic became its suffragan diocese, along with a new diocese created for the western regions, the Eparchy of Parma, based in Parma, Ohio.
+The Eparchy of Munhall in Pittsburgh was upgraded to an archeparchy, becoming the church's metropolitan see, and the Eparchy of Passaic became its suffragan diocese, along with a new diocese created for the western regions, the Eparchy of Parma, based in Parma, Ohio.
 The new archbishop, Stephen Kocisko, became the first metropolitan in the Ruthenian Church.
 In 1977 the Archeparchy of Munhall was renamed the Byzantine Catholic Archeparchy of Pittsburgh.
 In 1981 another eparchy was created by Pope John Paul II, the Eparchy of Van Nuys, which covered the far western United States and was based out of Van Nuys, California.
 Since 2010 it has been based out of Phoenix, Arizona, and renamed to Eparchy of Holy Protection of Mary of Phoenix.

 Relations with the Latin Church Catholic hierarchy have improved, especially since the Second Vatican Council, at which the Ruthenian Church influenced decisions regarding using the vernacular in the liturgy.
-In its decree Orientalium Ecclesiarum, the Second Vatican Council declared:The Catholic Church holds in high esteem the institutions, liturgical rites, ecclesiastical traditions and the established standards of the Christian life of the Eastern Churches, for in them, distinguished as they are for their venerable antiquity, there remains conspicuous the tradition that has been handed down from the Apostles through the Fathers and that forms part of the divinely revealed and undivided heritage of the universal Church.
+In its decree Orientalium Ecclesiarum, the Second Vatican Council urged the Eastern Rite Churches to eliminate liturgical Latinization and to strengthen their Eastern Christian identity, declaring:The Catholic Church holds in high esteem the institutions, liturgical rites, ecclesiastical traditions and the established standards of the Christian life of the Eastern Churches, for in them, distinguished as they are for their venerable antiquity, there remains conspicuous the tradition that has been handed down from the Apostles through the Fathers and that forms part of the divinely revealed and undivided heritage of the universal Church.

-The Second Vatican Council urged the Eastern Rite Churches to eliminate liturgical Latinization and to strengthen their Eastern Christian identity.
 In June 1999 the Council of Hierarchs of the Byzantine Metropolitan Church Sui Iuris of Pittsburgh USA promulgated the norms of particular law to govern itself.
 In January 2007, the Revised Divine Liturgy of St. John Chrysostom and the Revised Divine Liturgy of St. Basil the Great were promulgated.
-In December 2013, the Pope approved the request of the Congregation for the Eastern Churches that appropriate Eastern Church authorities be granted the faculty to allow pastoral service of Eastern married clergy also outside the traditional Eastern territory.
+In December 2013, the Pope approved the request of the Congregation for the Eastern Churches that appropriate Eastern church authorities be granted the faculty to allow pastoral service of Eastern married clergy also outside the traditional Eastern territory.

 Membership within the Ruthenian Catholic Church, like the other sui iuris churches, is not limited to those who trace their heritage to the ethnic groups affiliated with the church.
 The Byzantine Catholic Metropolitan Church in North America puts emphasis on its American identity and celebrates the liturgy in English.